 ...INTERTROPICAL CONVERGENCE ZONE/MONSOON TROUGH...

-Scattered moderate convection is from 09N to 14N between 110W
+Scattered moderate isolated strong convection is noted from 05N

 OFFSHORE WATERS WITHIN 250 NM OF MEXICO...

-while weakening.
-Please see the Special Features section above
+see the Special Features section for details.
+Looking ahead, the

 OFFSHORE WATERS WITHIN 250 NM OF CENTRAL AMERICA, COLOMBIA, AND